Sobhana-Jahan-Lisa/Workflow-Testing-and-User-Documentation-Project/README.md

 ## Overview

 This project is a portfolio-ready simulation of workflow testing, user documentation, troubleshooting support, and process improvement for a graduate application portal.
-It was designed for roles involving CRM support, higher-education technology, Help Desk support, workflow testing, user guide preparation, and operational process improvement.

 The project includes: